yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### restore_snapshot_schedule

 Schedules group a set of items into a single tracking object (the _schedule_).
-When you restore, you can choose a particular schedule and a time window, and revert the state of all affected objects back to the chosen time.
+When you restore, you can choose a particular schedule and a point in time, and revert the state of all affected objects back to the chosen time.

 **Syntax**